Invariant Extended Kalman Filtering with Partial Orientation Measurement Integration: Theoretical Derivations and

-These results demonstrate that our integration of partial orientation measurements, such as roll and pitch, or yaw alone, preserves the InEKF's superior convergence properties.
-This approach provides a robust and reliable solution for pose estimation in autonomous systems where high-frequency full orientation measurements may not always be available.
+These results demonstrate that our integration of partial orientation measurements, such as roll and pitch, or yaw alone, preserves the InEKF's superior convergence properties over that of the MEKF.
+This provides a robust and reliable solution for pose estimation in autonomous systems where high-frequency full orientation measurements may not always be available.
 Ultimately, this experiment highlights the InEKF's resilience and potential for real-world deployment in scenarios with uncertain initial states.